dart-lang/language/working/modules/feature-specification.md

 are implicitly marked with all of the capabilities the class can support.
 In
 particular:

-*   All classes are treated as implicitly marked `interface`.
+*   All classes and mixins are treated as implicitly marked `interface`.

+*   If the class has at least one generative constructor (which may be default), it is treated as implicitly marked `open`.

-*   If the class has at least one generative constructor (which may be default) and is not marked `abstract` it is treated as implicitly marked `open`.
+*   If the class has at least one generative constructor (which may be default) and is not marked `abstract` it is treated as implicitly marked `class`.

-*   If the class has no constructors, it is treated as implicitly marked `mixin`.
+*   If the class has no non-default generative constructors, and `Object` as superclass, it is treated as implicitly marked `mixin`.

 [language versioning]: https://dart.dev/guides/language/evolution#language-versioning